RamboRogers/cyberai/API.md

         *   `403 Forbidden`: User not authenticated or authorized.
         *   `500 Internal Server Error`: Failed to delete chats.

-### Search
+### Search (Standalone & New Chat)

 *   **`POST /api/search`**
-    *   **Implementation**: `server/handlers/search_handlers.go` (To be implemented)
+    *   **Implementation**: `server/handlers/search_handlers.go` (Search function)
-    *   Description: Performs a web search using the configured default search provider and returns formatted results.
+    *   Description: Performs a web search using the configured default or specified search provider and returns raw search results.
     *   Request Body (`application/json`):
         ```json
         {
           "query": "What is quantum computing",
-          "provider_id": 1 // Optional: Specific provider ID to use.
-If omitted, uses the default search provider
+          "search_provider_id": 1 // Optional: Specific provider ID to use.
+If omitted, uses the default.
         }
         ```
     *   Response Body (`application/json`):